Emersonn

-Emersonn Correia da Silva (born 16 July 2004), known simply as Emersonn, is a Brazilian footballer who plays as a forward for French club Toulouse.
+Emersonn Correia da Silva (born 16 July 2004), known simply as Emersonn, is a Brazilian professional footballer who plays as a forward for club Ipswich Town.

 Club career

+Athletico Paranaense

 Emersonn progressed through the academy of Athletico Paranaense, with his standout season coming in 2021, where he started the campaign with eight goals in only four games.
 In June of the same year, he signed his first professional contract with the club, a three-year deal.
 The following month, he was called up to the first team to cover for the injured Matheus Babi, but did not feature in any games.

 In October 2022, he suffered a tear of his cruciate ligaments, which ruled him out until the second half of the 2023 season.

+Göztepe

 In January 2025, Emersonn joined Turkish side Göztepe.
 Later that year, on 28 April, he netted his first goal in a 4–1 win over İstanbul Başakşehir.

+Toulouse

 On 1 September 2025, Emersonn signed with Toulouse in French Ligue 1.
 A month later, on 5 October, he scored his first goals for the club by netting a brace in a 2–1 away win over Lyon.

+Ipswich Town

+On 8 July 2026, Emersonn signed with newly promoted Premier League club Ipswich Town.
+He was Gary O'Neil's first signing for the club, and he became the first Brazilian to sign for the Suffolk side.

+On 22 August 2026, he scored his first goal on his club and Premier League debut in a 2–1 victory over Sunderland at Portman Road.